Saturday, 4 May 2024

 Spacehunter: Adventures in the Forbidden Zone (1983)

-A sadly unused facial makeup was designed for Molly Ringwald's turn in the Star Wars/Mad Max hybrid oddity, sadly only seen in this promotional photo.
+A sadly unused facial makeup was designed for Molly Ringwald's turn in the Star Wars/Mad Max hybrid oddity, sadly only seen in these promotional photos.

 The Boxer's Omen (1983)